panchis7u7/Rusty-Webex/README.md

 + **Asynchronous Operations:** Built with asynchronous programming in mind, Rusty Webex utilizes Rust's powerful async/await syntax and integrates seamlessly with popular asynchronous runtimes.
 This allows you to perform non-blocking API calls and efficiently handle concurrent operations.

++ **Integrated Bot/Websocket Server:** Set up and deploy complex webex bots for all your automation necessities.
+With the flexible and user freindly callback function syntax, interact directly via webex or with custom embedded devices using the integrated websocket server.

 ## Getting Started
 To start using Rusty Webex in your project, add the following line to your Cargo.toml file: